amir-arad/LARP-Conflicts-Table-Web-Client/docs/README.md

 Welcome to the documentation for the LARP Conflicts Table Web Client.
 This comprehensive guide provides insights into the project's architecture, features, testing strategies, and backend integrations.

+For information about how we structure and maintain our documentation, see the [Documentation Strategy](documentation-strategy.md).

 ## Documentation Structure

 ### [Product](/product)